Ukrainian Chromatic Recorder

-The sopilka has found a place in Klesma music, too.
+The sopilka has found a place in Klezma music, too.

 S’em Sorok, a Jewish song about a train from Odessa due at seven forty, but which arrives much later when “the flame of Odessa is on fire”.
-Played by the Lemon Bucket Orchestra (Toronto, Canada), a Balkan-Klezmer-Gypsy-Party-Punk-Super Band featuring an unnamed sopilka player.
+Played by the Lemon Bucket Orkestra (Toronto, Canada), a Balkan-Klezmer-Gypsy-Party-Punk-Super Band, with Mike Romanik playing sopilka

-Pop groups have also made use the instrument in their performances.
-The first to do so was the folk-music-inspired vocal and instrumental ensemble, Kobza. which toured widely throughout the former Soviet Union and internationally.
+Popular bands have also made use of the sopilka in their performances.
+Amongst the first to do so was the folk-music-inspired vocal and instrumental ensemble, Kobza. which toured widely throughout the former Soviet Union and internationally.

-More recently, the sopilka has found its way into the music of Eurovision 2004 winner the mononymous Ruslana (band led by Ruslana Stepanivna Lyzhychko), folk-rock band Haydamaky, Ukrainian-Canadian speed-folk band Kubasonics, electro-folk band ONUKA, and other contemporary bands which explore Ukrainian themes.
+More recently, the sopilka has found its way into the music of Eurovision 2004 winner, the mononymous Ruslana (band led by Ruslana Stepanivna Lyzhychko), folk-rock band Haydamaky, Ukrainian-Canadian speed-folk band Kubasonics, electro-folk band ONUKA, and other contemporary groups which explore Ukrainian themes.

 The 2022 Eurovision contest in Turin was won by the Ukraine Kalush Orchestra whose performance of Stefania incorporates traditional folk instruments, including the telenka (an overtone flute played with one hand controlling its open end) and the beat-boxing tenor sopilka player Vitali Duzhik.

-In a sense the sopilka has evolved from a folk instrument to a become something of a national symbol, nowhere better demonstrated than by leader of the band KoraLLi, Myshko Adamchak, and his Rock Sopilkar project.
-Myshko has become something of a celebrity of late for his solo sopilka performances on the Ukraine front where he is currently doing military duty as an ambulance paramedic.
+In a sense, the sopilka has evolved from a folk instrument to become something of a national symbol, nowhere better demonstrated than by the leader of the band KoraLLi, Myshko Adamchak, and his Rock Sopilkar project.
+Myshko has become a celebrity of late for his solo sopilka performances on the Ukraine front where he is currently doing military duty as an ambulance paramedic.

-Arkan, a traditional Hutsul dance performed by Myshko Adamchak (sopilka) with the band KoraLLi and Orchestra
+Arkan, a traditional Hutsul circle dance performed by Myshko Adamchak (sopilka) with the band KoraLLi and Orchestra

 Ciaccona by Johann Heinrich Schmelzer (c.1620–1680), performed in the Organ Hall, Lviv by Bozhena Korchynska (sopilka) and Berhard Hofstötter (lute)